 How To Protect Your Knees While Gardening

 However, the intensity and repetitive motions involved in gardening can also lead to various knee problems such as gardener’s knee.
-Doctors have claimed that gardening can turn into a dangerous sport, many gardeners overdo it in a way that end up becomes a host of gardener’s knee.
-Please bear in mind that gardening is like other sports, you should always do a warm up before gardening as well as wearing protections for your knees to avoid potential injuries.
+Doctors have claimed that gardening can turn into a dangerous sport, many gardeners overdo it in a way that ends up becomes a host of gardener’s knee.
+Please bear in mind that gardening is like other sports, you should always do a warm-up before gardening as well as wearing protections for your knees to avoid potential injuries.
 As gardening involves repetitive kneeling tasks, hence wearing gardening knee pads are especially helpful for preventing knee injuries.
 Let’s dive into the details of how to protect your knees while gardening.

 What is gardener’s knee?

-According to sports medicine specialist, gardener’s knee is causing by repetitive stress that leads to knee injury while gardening.
-Gardener’s knee is also a common type of knee bursitis that can cause swelling and inflammation of the prepatellar bursa.
+According to our sports medicine specialist, gardener’s knee is causing by repetitive stress that leads to a knee injury while gardening.
+Gardener’s knee is a common type of knee bursitis that can cause swelling and inflammation of the prepatellar bursa.
 It’s a structural, mechanical ailment brought on by repetitive motions while gardening.
-You might feel the warmth around your knee or you will have tender and swollen feeling from the affected portion.
+You might feel the warmth around your knee or you will have a tender and swollen feeling from the affected portion.
 You might also experience knee pain when you are moving or resting.

 The main cause for gardener’s knee is the prolonged or repetitive exposures of friction and pressure around your knees especially on your bursa and kneecap.
 The knee pain is caused by the inflammation and swelling from the bursa, it becomes painful when the pressure is on your knees.